jaybielao/pinoy-adventures/README.md

 - __Welcome page Section__

-    - the page has a floating message welcoming the users
+    - the page has a floating message welcoming the users with the famous phrase "It's more fun in the Philippines"

-	- includes an image of xxxxxxx

 ![Welcome Page](xxxxx)